46. Can People Pleasers Win God’s Praise?

 Before I was a believer, I was always careful not to offend other people, and I could get along with everyone.
 I’d help out whenever I saw someone going through a hard time, so I felt like I had good humanity, and that I was a good person.
 It was only by experiencing the judgment and chastisement of God’s words that I realized that I was just safeguarding my relationships with others and I was devoid of a sense of justice.
 I was never able to uphold the principles of the truth or to protect the interests of God’s house when it was most critical.
 I saw I was a selfish, deceitful people pleaser who disgusted God.
 Filled with regret and detesting myself, I began to focus on practicing the truth, and I then began to change.

 I used to work with Sister Li when I was the head of the church’s watering team.
 After a while I noticed that she wasn’t bearing any burden in her duty and wasn’t diligent in anything she did.
 She hardly ever helped brothers and sisters resolve their problems and sometimes she’d even mix up the times for gatherings.
 I wanted to bring these things to her attention, but then I thought about how she hadn’t been doing that duty for very long, so if I did say something, she might think I was too demanding and strict.
 She had a really good impression of me, so would she change her opinion of me if I mentioned these things?
-I decided to fellowship with her in private that evening so that she would not lose face.
+I decided to fellowship with her in private so that she would not lose face.
 During our fellowship, I didn’t communicate the truth to resolve the problems she had, but instead advised her tactfully, “You haven’t been very effective in your duty recently.
 Have you reflected on this?
 If you are living in a wrong state that isn’t taken care of, then not only will you not do your duty well, but it can also get in the way of your life entry.”
 In fact, I knew that she was careless and inattentive in her duty and I should fellowship on the truth with her to dissect the nature of the problem, that I should deal with and expose her so that she could gain understanding of her issues.
 But if I was too heavy-handed and she couldn’t accept it, I was worried it would ruin our relationship and she might resent me.
 So, I just patiently fellowshiped with her.

 I later saw that Sister Li was really competitive in her duty and was always trying to outdo others.
 She would sink into negativity when she couldn’t gain people’s admiration.
 I shared one-on-one fellowship with her quite a few times and she appeared to take it really well, but nothing ever changed.
 I thought about reporting the situation to the leaders, but I was afraid that would be stabbing Sister Li in the back.
 How could we get along after that if I offended her?
 We’d known each other all that time, and I felt that there are advantages to knowing each other well.
 I figured I’d keep trying to help her, and if she kept on that way, I’d still have time to talk to the leaders.